kahumawalter/Price-Prediction/README.md

 # Summary of the Project

 After cleaning and preprocessing the data, I made predictions to the price using regression models like Random Forest Regressor, Linear Regression and Decision Tree Regressor.
-After seeing the results of all the models, it was evident that the Random Forest Regressor out performed the rest with a score 98% accuracy on the test data.
-The model was also tuned to a max depth of 32 for it score higher.
+After seeing the results of all the models, it was evident that the Random Forest Regressor out performed the rest with a 98% accuracy score on the test data.
+The model was also tuned to a max depth of 32 for it to score higher.

+The predicted price was added as to the data as a feature.